 What list would be complete without the Man Without Fear, Daredevil?
 Yes, Daredevil definitely makes the Top 10 Best Fighters in Marvel Comics.
 And he does so with ease.
 Tell me, who else can stand up to Bullseye, Elektra, Kingpin, and The Hand and walk away unscathed?
 Very few, that’s who.

-Truthfully, I had a hard time putting him on the list.
+Truthfully, I had a hard time putting Taskmaster on the list.
 It isn’t because he can’t fight nor is it because he isn’t deserving of a spot.
-It was more because he can only fight because his power of mimicking anything that he sees allows him too.
+It was more because he can only fight because his power of mimicking anything that he sees allows him to.
 Without it, I don’t think he would be nearly the fighter he is today.

 That aside, Taskmaster has trained agents, fought against the likes of Captain America, and done these with very little formal training.
 He could enter any fight unprepared, simply watch his opponent, learn what they know in seconds, and use it against them.
 He is both methodical and tactical in his approach, and these two qualities make him extremely dangerous.
 And for these reasons, he makes the cut.